 For adhesive vinyl, you will generally use the vinyl setting on your Cricut.

 1. Oracal Vinyl – This vinyl is my personal top choice when I start an adhesive vinyl project.
-Oracal is regarded as the industry leader when it comes to craft vinyl.
+Oracal is regarded as the industry leader when it comes to crafting vinyl.
 This vinyl is designed to last years.
 You can also find rolls of this on Vinyl Direct here in both glossy and matte!

-4. Happy Crafters – Honestly, this is just a happy place website – you will find vinyl of all sorts and many other craft-related supplies!
+4. Happy Crafters – Honestly, this is just a happy place website – you will find the vinyl of all sorts and many other craft-related supplies!

 5. Printable Vinyl – You can print directly onto adhesive vinyl with the print and cut feature.